stephengold/jme3-utilities/README.md

 From November 2013 to September 2015, it was hosted at [Google Code](https://code.google.com/archive/).

-The evolution of each sub-project is chronicled in its release notes:
+The evolution of each subproject is chronicled in its release notes:

 + [debug](https://github.com/stephengold/jme3-utilities/blob/master/debug/release-notes.md)
 + [nifty](https://github.com/stephengold/jme3-utilities/blob/master/nifty/release-notes.md)